 Students must take 8 courses that fulfill Department requirements, and must write and defend an MA essay.

 - Proseminar (an introduction to methods and critical approaches)

 - Stylistics (techniques of close reading)

-- 6 electives (one of which may be taken outside of the Department with permission of the DGS; one elective may be taken for R credit)
+- 6 electives (two of which may be taken outside of the Department with permission of the DGS; one elective may be taken for R credit)

-As you are scheduling your classes, please keep in mind the Department’s distribution requirements.
+As you are scheduling your classes, please keep in mind the Department’s distributional requirements.
 Over the course of the MA, students must take classes in at least four of the following fields: "Middle Ages,", "Renaissance," "Classical," " Enlightenment," "Nineteenth Century," "Twentieth and Twenty First Century," and "Francophone."

 - The M.A.
-Essay will give you practice in carrying out a research project that, while necessarily limited in length and in scope (about 25 pages), presents a problem of greater complexity than a term paper.
+Essay will give you practice in carrying out a research project that, while necessarily limited in length and in scope (30 to 40 pages), presents a problem treated in more depth than in a term paper.
 Under the guidance of a sponsor, you compile an adequate bibliography, choose the appropriate methodological approach, organize the material, and present it in a scholarly (as well as readable) fashion.

 - The essay should be written according to the specifications of the MLA Style Sheet.
-When your sponsor has approved the essay, provide the sponsor, the other jury member and the Graduate Coordinator with final copies.
-The essay will be defended orally before the jury consisting of your sponsor and one other member of the faculty, one of whom must be a tenured associate or full professor.
+When your sponsor has approved the essay, provide the second committee, the other jury member and the Graduate Coordinator with final copies.
+The essay will be defended orally before the committee consisting of your sponsor and one other member of the faculty, at least one of whom must be a tenured associate or full professor.